Horea94/Fruit-Images-Dataset/readme.md

 The maximum value for the distance between 2 neighbor pixels is a parameter of the algorithm and is set (by trial and error) for each movie.

-## Dataset properties ##

-Fruits were scaled to fit a 100x100 pixels image.

-The resulted dataset used for training consists of 15506 images of fruits spread across 33 labels.
-The testing data is made of 5195 images.

-Images associated with each fruit are placed in a separate folder.

-Different varieties of the same fruit (apple for instance) are shown having different labels.

 ## Results ##

 We have run [TensorFlow](https://github.com/tensorflow/tensorflow) on these data and the results are presented in the file from [papers](papers) folder.

-## How to cite ##

-Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Technical Report, Babes-Bolyai University, 2017

 ## History ##